 VOLUNTEERS

-Brompton Swimming Club could not operate, let alone compete, without the support of volunteers.
+Brompton Swimming Club could not compete, let alone operate, without the support of volunteers.
 Whether helping out with the day to day running or taking part in galas, parent and family involvement is essential to the survival of the club and the sport of amateur swimming.

 If you are interested in joining the team, it is important to note that all volunteers, regardless of their role, must first register to become members of the club and Swim England.